 In a short time, Spotify Wrapped has become an unmissable end-of-year ritual.
 People can't stop sharing and dissecting their feelings about their Wrapped playlists on Instagram and Twitter, discussing their music tastes with an earnestness and enthusiasm not usually seen on social media.
-Spotify first branded their personalized analysis of your yearly listening habits as Wrapped at the end of 2016 — but it wasn't packaged in such a fun, bite-sized, social media-centered format until last year.
+Spotify first branded their personalised analysis of your yearly listening habits as Wrapped at the end of 2016 — but it wasn't packaged in such a fun, bite-sized, social media-centered format until 2020.
 Before it was presented on a microsite and sent out as an email link, but now the data pops up right in the mobile app in a customized video format that you can share to your Instagram stories with one click.

-On Wednesday, Ham took to Twitter and revealed how she had developed the idea during a three-month summer internship at Spotify, posting elaborate design concepts of the Spotify Wrapped format we've become so enthralled by.
+Ham took to Twitter and revealed how she had developed the idea during a three-month summer internship at Spotify, posting elaborate design concepts of the Spotify Wrapped format we've become so enthralled by.

 "I was a person that had Spotify and loved Wrapped, but it was just a link they would send at the end of the year," she recalls of the older versions.
 "It was just something that you personally knew about."
 She re-envisioned the data as something much more interactive and communal, something that lived on social media and naturally fed into its ecosystem.
 "When I gave the presentation at the end of my intern project, it was received really well.
 They liked the idea.
 That was my last day."